CBD vs Hemp Products

 That’s why finding routes that allow for CBD to be absorbed directly into the bloodstream before digestion, or ways that makes CBD water soluble, are key.

 CBD oil taken under the tongue is absorbed into the bloodstream through sublingual capillaries.
-That’s why you’ll always find CBD oil instructions saying “place drops under the tongue and leave in the mouth for at last 60 seconds.”
+That’s why you’ll always find instructions saying “place drops under the tongue and leave in the mouth for at last 60 seconds.”

-Whole plant or full spectrum refers to CBD oils containing not only CBD, but the full complement of active compounds found in hemp.
+Whole plant or full spectrum refers to oils containing not only CBD, but the full complement of active compounds found in hemp.
 These include minor cannabinoids, terpenes (the molecules responsible for its distinctive aroma), and flavonoids (compounds that give hemp its colour).
 This is because of what’s known as the entourage effect, the unique synergy between all hemp’s components discovered by Israeli Raphael Mechoulam.
-It remains one of nature’s mysteries how this works, but researchers have observed that whole plant CBD oils are more effective in the lab than preparations using isolated cannabinoids.
+It remains one of nature’s mysteries how this works, but researchers have observed that whole plant oils are more effective in the lab than preparations using isolated cannabinoids.

 Water Soluble CBD